corda/corda/docs/source/cordapp-build-systems.rst

 At runtime, nodes will load any CorDapps present in their ``cordapps`` folder.
 Therefore in order to install a CorDapp on a node, the CorDapp JAR must be added to the ``<node_dir>/cordapps/`` folder, where ``node_dir`` is the folder in which the node's JAR and configuration files are stored.

-The ``deployNodes`` gradle task, if correctly configured, will automatically place your CorDapp JAR as well as any dependent CorDapp JARs specified into the ``cordapps`` folder automatically.